Cyberlorians/Articles/AADGCP.md

 *Note 3* - Always think of least privilege during this type of setup.
 Whether it be from on prem first, B2B or cloud.
 Don't mix the traditional Tiers from on prem OR control and data planes of the cloud or worse, give access to a B2B user from another tenant full admin rights to your Google platform.
 When talking administrative functions and least privilege, also chose passwordless scenarios, MFA, phish resistant and etc. A good example to where you this situation may not require a cloud only admin account, is perhaps a read only or billing account for the GCP side.
 In that case you may find it acceptable to use an on prem synced account to flow through the entire process.
 Albeit, you may inadverently change the identity lifecycle and management piece to all of this and introduce lax security.

+*Note 4* - Don't think using multiple apps for provisioning and SSO will a nightmare.
+I recommend using AAD Dymanic groups to populate your groups.
+This way you just assign the groups permissions to the apps and call it a day because you know the users with a certain, (another attribute) will be auto populated into these groups.

 Part2: The security layer to this - coming soon!